sourya122/Stack/README.md

 # Stack

 This is stack operation in c language.

-This code has 4 functions:
+This code has three functions:

 1.Push
 2.Pop
 3.Display